Jaseci-Labs/jaseci/docs/docs/getting-started/first-app.md

 }

 ```
-<strong>spawn</strong> is used to create to create child nodes, which is used to design flow of the conversational experience.
+`spawn` is used to create to create child nodes, which is used to design flow of the conversational experience.
 We are able to create additional edges to connnect nodes which which do not share a parent -child relationship.
 This is shown in the last line.

 ```jac